kinderp/esercizio/README.md

 * datatype.Router is the builder of the completed route.
 It implements dfs.
 * datatype.Map is an implementation of a adjacency list.
 It is a dict of lists: each key in the dict represents an id room and points to a list that holds all the neighbors of that room (that are represented in memory as Node instances, see below).
 * datatype.Node is an element into an adjacency matrix.
 It is composed by a memory link to a Room and the direction.
 * hashrooms is a simple Dict that holds all the memory links to Room instances created by parsing process.
-So it is serves as a db to build Map and Node instances.
+So it serves as a db to build Map and Node instances.

 ```
 ├── datatype